The Ultimate Guide to Iceland's Golden Circle

 Walking around the Geysir Geothermal Area is a fascinating and rewarding experience, but its appeal goes further than these exploding hot springs.

-The Geysir Center, just opposite the geysers, has a large boutique shop with many handcrafted and locally made Icelandic goods.
-The center also has several restaurants serving Icelandic food made from local ingredients.
+The Geysir Center, just opposite the geothermal area, has a large shop with incredible souvenirs, clothing, and famous Icelandic brands.
+The center also has several restaurants serving Icelandic food made from local ingredients and a five-star accommodation, Hotel Geysir.

 Gullfoss Waterfall